fbpx

 ● Can this ever evolve into a good co-parenting relationship?

-● How do we undo all the horrible stuff that’s happened?
+● How do we get past all the horrible stuff that’s happened?

-You know you need to figure out co-parenting for the sake of your kids.
+You want to co-parent well for the sake of your kids.

 Happy relaxed mother holding hands with her two daughters at the beach, sunset.